For Plug Power Inc. [PLUG], Analyst sees a rise to $30. What next?

 A conference call will be held today, March 1, 2022.

-Plug Power Inc. stock has also gained 5.94% of its value over the past 7 days.
-However, PLUG stock has declined by -28.99% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 1.16% and lost -13.43% year-on date.
+Plug Power Inc. stock has also gained 7.00% of its value over the past 7 days.
+However, PLUG stock has declined by -11.80% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -1.21% and lost -7.37% year-on date.

 Here’s what leading stock market gurus have to say about Plug Power Inc. [PLUG]: